-The Company has granted stock settled stock appreciation rights denominated in the equity of certain nonpublicly traded subsidiaries to employees of those subsidiaries.
-These equity awards vest over a specified period of time or upon the occurrence of certain specified events.
-The value of the stock settled stock appreciation rights is based on the equity value of these subsidiaries.
-Accordingly, these awards only have value to the extent the relevant business appreciates in value above the initial value utilized to determine the exercise price.
-The fair value of the common stock of these subsidiaries is generally determined through a third-party valuation pursuant to the terms of the respective subsidiary equity plan.
-These equity awards are settled on a net basis, with the award holder entitled to receive a payment in shares of Match Group common stock with a total value equal to the intrinsic value of the award at exercise.
+The Company has granted stock settled stock appreciation rights and restricted stock units, both denominated in the equity of a certain non-publicly traded subsidiary to employees of the subsidiary.
+These equity awards vest over a specified period of time.
+The value of the stock settled stock appreciation rights and restricted stock units are based on the equity value of the subsidiary.
+The stock settled stock appreciation rights awards only have value to the extent the relevant business appreciates in value above the initial value utilized to determine the exercise price.
+The fair value of the common stock of the subsidiary is generally determined through a third-party valuation pursuant to the terms of the respective subsidiary equity plan.
+The stock appreciation rights and restricted stock units are both settled on a net basis, with the award holder entitled to receive a payment in shares of Match Group common stock with a total value equal to the intrinsic value of the award at exercise, less applicable withholding taxes.
 The number of shares of Match Group common stock ultimately needed to settle these awards may vary significantly from the estimated number below as a result of movements in our stock price and/or a determination of fair value of the relevant subsidiary that differs from our estimate.
 The expense associated with these equity awards is initially measured at fair value at the grant date and is expensed as stock-based compensation over the vesting term.
-At December 31, 2023, the number of shares of Match Group common stock that would be required to settle these awards at estimated fair values, including vested and unvested awards, net of an assumed 50% withholding tax, is 0.9 million shares.
-The withholding taxes, which would be paid by the Company on behalf of the employees at exercise, required to settle the vested and unvested awards at estimated fair values on December 31, 2023 is \$34.6 million assuming a 50% withholding tax rate.
-The corresponding number of shares and withholding tax amount as of December 31, 2022 were 0.7 million shares and \$27.9 million.
+At December 31, 2024, the number of shares of Match Group common stock that would be required to settle these awards at estimated fair values, including vested and unvested awards, net of an assumed 50% withholding tax, is 2.9 million shares.
+The withholding taxes, which would be paid by the Company on behalf of the employees at exercise or vesting, required to settle the vested and unvested awards at estimated fair values on December 31, 2024 is \$95.3 million assuming a 50% withholding tax rate.
+The corresponding number of shares and withholdi common stock at a 15% discount of the lower of the market price of our common stock on the date of commencement of the applicable offering period or on the last day of the applicable six-month purchase period, subject to certain purchase limits.